 We introduced time series chains, a new primitive for time series data mining.
 We have shown that chains can be efficiently and robustly discovered from noisy and complex datasets, to provide useful insights.
-In future work we plan to consider a more theoretical treatment of the properties of chains, and adapt/apply them to online problems, including prognostics.
+We have placed all code and data online, to allow the community to confirm and extend our work.
+In future work, we plan to consider applications to several problems, especially problems in prognostics, where a chain may indicate a system devolving towards failure.